 In the early days John Linton picked the music, and the music he choose was always in alignment with the message of the video at the time it was used.

 For the opens he used music that “sounded like” an open.
-He did like orchestral openings because the music sounded important [which teaching is], uplifting, motivating [which teaching can be], and with the music setting the feel, the way I edited followed… the music sounded like steadicam shots [which we didn’t really have], so I found shots and created steadicam feels as much as I could with the technology of the day.
+He did like orchestral openings because the music sounded important [which teaching is], uplifting, motivating [which teaching can be], and with the music setting the feel, the way I edited followed . . . the music sounded like steadicam shots [which we didn’t really have], so I found shots and created steadicam feels as much as I could with the technology of the day.
 It was emotional, so I looked for or created emotional shots [catching glances, hands raising, using slo-mo].

 Inside the piece he might change it up either through tempo, or instrumentation.
 When the music changed, the editing would change with it.
 Changing the music without changing the editing style completely dilutes the power of the music.
 In the open with soring strings and horns the transitions would be longer dissolves or some longer type of transition.
 When the music changed to a more upbeat, or punchy style, the edits would be cuts, sometimes very quick cuts, eventually smoothing back down to classroom scenes and continuing the video.